Infantilization

 Animals are people to me, in the same way that humans are.
 And as such, I really like to draw comparisons between their experiences.
 I find the idea helpful in rooting out social biases that I might hold that I might not even realize.
 For instance, let's look at the experience of a dog in a human home from the perspective of how a human in the same situation would fare.

 One day, a human child is born.
 It might be on a farm, it might be in a home.
 Whatever the case may be, a new life exists in the world.
 They open their eyes for the first time, look around, and see their loving parents, their siblings, their family.
 This is, of course, not an experience they're likely to remember, but at this moment all sorts of fascinating things are happening in their brain.
 They're learning how to exist, how to move and orient themselves and how to interact with the world around them.
 In the middle of that process however, something changes.
 Out of the blue with very little warning, they're snatched up from that family and suddenly, they're somewhere else.
-No longer are they surrounded by other humans, they're in the middle of a totally new type of creatures.
-Another kind of beings incredibly unfamiliar to them.
+No longer are they surrounded by other humans, they're in the middle of a totally new type of .
+Another kind of being incredibly unfamiliar to them.
 Maybe they'd seen them before, but it was hardly a priority as they figured everything else out.
 For the sake of clarity, let's call this other species...
 Blorps.

 So, this human is suddenly in a brand new place, a totally new environment, and they're surrounded by blorps.
 The blorps are seemingly very excited about having a human around.
 They feed them, take care of them, and give them lots of affection.
-Sure, the human may have lost their family, but at least these blorps don't seem too bad.
+Sure, the human may have lost their family, but at least these blorps don't seem to bad.
 There are a few issues though.
 These blorps are nothing like humans.
 They act different, unpredictably.
 They do things that don't make sense, at least to the still very young human.
 In fact, it doesn't even seem like they perceive the world in the same way.

 The blorps allow the human to live in their domicile.
 It's cozy enough.
 Warm and safe.
 There are times when the blorps get angry with the human, usually the human doesn't really understand why, but they do their best to learn.
 There are rules to follow, things that they can and can't do.
 There are also, past just the rules, certain norms.
 Things that the blorps seem to like and things they dislike.
 As people do, the human adapts, learning how to keep the blorps happy.